 Penfold Projects have hand-selected Royal Cuban and Canary palms to create a grand community entrance at Serenity Waters.

-Residents of Serenity can enjoy enviable waterfront, natural, green surrounds from the moment they move in.
+Residents of Serenity can enjoy the enviable waterfront, natural, green surroundings from the moment they move in.

 Louis Cheung, director of Keylin said it’s been great to see how well the local community has taken to Serenity 4212.

 “Our site works and construction programs are progressing exceptional well at Serenity,” said Mr Cheung.